 Registering is easy and is done one of two ways:

-Minnesota Statutes Chapter 18G.07 requires the following minimal information and requires it be kept current:
+Minnesota Statutes Chapter 18G.07 requires the following minimal information to be kept current:

 When registering, you will be asked to provide an email address – providing one brings us closer to making communication paperless.